Understanding the critical needs of Tulsans and District 7

 PUBLIC SAFETY

 During my three terms on the Tulsa City Council, I have focused my efforts on reducing crime, increasing the workforce in our police and fire departments, supporting evidence-based community policing strategies, improving pre-hospital community healthcare and addressing the needs of our neighbors experiencing housing, homelessness and mental health challenges.
 I've built relationships with our first-responders and held several Town Hall meetings focused on reducing homelessness, panhandling, and crimes of opportunity.
-I brought A Better Way to the District and am working to bring more needed social services to Southeast Tulsa.
+I brought A Better Way to the District, led the effort for the Change the Way You Give campaign and am working to bring more needed social services to Southeast Tulsa.

 INFRASTRUCTURE